standard-for-public-code/community-translations-standard/README.md

 If there is a translation available in the target language for it, it *may* be included.
 If a translation of the license is not available yet, but you really need it, we encourage you to translate it upstream.
 That way it will benefit more people and you will get help of a community that know the license well.

+#### Foreword

+There is also [foreword.md](https://github.com/publiccodenet/standard/blob/main/foreword.md) that gives context about the concept of Public Code.
+The foreword may be translated or even customized for a locale's context.

 ### Review of a translation